In this section, I explain how variations in weight may affect a dog's performance and give my reasons for collecting greyhound programmes.

 However, dog racing weights can be very misleading! lets imagine that Lady Flyaway has a perfect weight = 27.0 kg and having previously competed at a weight = 28.0 kg, we find the Lady's running tonight at a weight = 27.6 kg.
 Would you consider her to be under weight or perhaps over weight?.
 Here lies the general confusion to why weights are often misunderstood!
 In the above example, Lady Flyaway weighing 27.6 kg is in fact 0.6 kg over weight, as we knew her best weight = 27.0 kg.
 Although, had we thought her ideal weight = 28.0 kg then she would have been 0.4 kg under weight!

 All "Punters" will appreciate, that dogs 'up in weight' can still be 'under weight' and dogs 'down in weight' can still be 'over weight'!
-Most of us already know that dogs are generally heavier then bitches, although knowing the exact weight, is of little use unless you're able to compare these 'weight differences' in order to determine the dog's true weight condition.
+Most of us already know that dogs are generally heavier then bitches, although knowing the exact weight, is of little use unless you're able to compare these 'weight differences' in order to determine a dog's true weight condition.

-This ability to study greyhound weights, combined with an accurate estimation of their 'optimum weight' is vitally important, as any change in racing weight affects performances and therefore plays a significant role in obtaining accurate predictions!
+This ability to study greyhound weights, combined with an accurate estimation of their 'optimum weight' is vitally important, as any change in weight affects performances and therefore plays a significant role in obtaining accurate predictions!

 It is only by collecting these official programmes can the serious "racing student" study the 'weight variations' displayed further back in past greyhound formlines and is perhaps why so many of us like to collect dog programmes?
 Please don't throw them away!
 So many collections of racing memorabilia go to waste!
 If you happen to find any programmes and your thinking of throwing them out, PLEASE DON'T, instead contact me.
 All names of contributors to my collection will be mentioned!